 Neither Ohio nor the Federal law requires employees to be paid if he or she reports to work expecting a certain number of hours but does not get to work their full schedule.

 Under Ohio wage law, all employees must be paid at least twice a month (on or before the 15th and 30th of each month) unless the employee is exempt from overtime labor laws.
 Employees who are exempt must be paid at least once a month.

 Ohio wage law does not address the types of deductions which can be taken; however pursuant to the FLSA, deductions for items such as uniforms, shortages, damaged goods, or trade tools cannot reduce the employee’s hourly wage below the minimum rate.

 Statute of Limitations

 For overtime pay claims, the statute of limitations is identical to Federal Law in that claims can be made for the 2 or 3 years (3 years if the violation is willful) prior to the filing of a lawsuit.

 State Law Remedies / Penalties

-The same Federal law remedies for overtime violations are available in Ohio.
-Employees can recover all unpaid overtime for two or sometimes three years prior to the filing of a lawsuit.
-Employees are additionally entitled to an award of “liquidated damages” equal to the amount of the unpaid overtime in nearly all cases, so a successful employee can recover two times the amount of unpaid overtime.
+The same Federal law remedies for overtime violations are available under Ohio overtime rules.
+According to Ohio state overtime laws, emlpyees can recover all unpaid overtime for two or sometimes three years prior to the filing of a lawsuit.
+Employees are additionally entitled to an award of “liquidated damages” equal to the amount of the unpaid overtime in nearly all cases, so a successful employee can recover two times the amount of unpaid overtime under Ohio overtime rules.
 Attorney’s fees and expenses may also be awarded to a successful plaintiff.Questions?
 Contact us and we will review your specific circumstances and provide you with further information on Ohio overtime pay laws.
 Use our convenient case-evaluation-form to submit your information, send an email or call attorney Michael Lore.